sveltinio/components-library/packages/essentials/src/lib/components/dropdown/README.md

 ## Properties

-The Dropdown components set exposes a set of properties but it does not prevent you to pass any additional props.
+The Dropdown components set exposes a set of properties.

-The following are the ones exposed by the component

 ### Dropdown - Functionals